 Without movement, there is no music.
 Movement leads to flow and flow results in hyper-productive teams.

-The origin of the word play in fact comes from the old English plegan, plegian which means to move rapidly.
+The origin of word play comes from the old English plan, plegian which means to move rapidly.
 While play relates to dance and movement, games relate more to structure and rules.

 If you had to choose only one playful activity to include at work, make it movement.
 Movement is important for far more reasons than I can list in this post, the most essential being that movement is what allows for energy within the body to flow.
 This movement of energy, in turn, means access to new ideas and old memories which allows for more creative problem-solving.